ETumang/elecanisms/README.md

 ```

 ##Cloning the Repository
-Next, let's get some code to put on our microcontroler.
+Next, let's get some code to put on our microcontroller.
 You can write your own code in C or, (recomended) clone [this](https://github.com/ETumang/elecanisms) or the [parent repository](https://github.com/OlinElecanisms/elecanisms).
 The best way to do this is with SSH keys.
 These manage security in a very unubiquitous way and are significantly more secure than HTTPS cloning.
 Aditionlly, using SSH prevents you from needing to authenticate with your git-hub credentials with every commit.
 However, either method will work, and if you only plan to pull code from the upstream, parent repository, it doesn't make much difference which method you use.
-If you plan to use SSH and don't already have SSH keys setup, GitHub has fantastic guides on how to [generate](https://help.github.com/articles/generating-ssh-keys/) and [use](https://help.github.com/articles/which-remote-url-should-i-use/#cloning-with-ssh) SSH keys for authentication.
+If you plan to use SSH and don't already have SSH keys set up, GitHub has fantastic guides on how to [generate](https://help.github.com/articles/generating-ssh-keys/) and [use](https://help.github.com/articles/which-remote-url-should-i-use/#cloning-with-ssh) SSH keys for authentication.
 No mater your authentication method, getting the code is more or less the same:
 ```bash
 cd ~/__Folder_In_Which_you_Want_the_Repository__
 git clone __URL_OR_REPOSITORY__